Ultimate packing list

-We’ve divided this ultimate travel checklist into sections, so you can tackle your packing with confidence, get the house in order, and prepare for a relaxing and worry-free holiday.
+We’ve divided this ultimate packing list into sections, so you can organise your luggage with confidence, prepare your travel documents and enjoy a relaxing and stress-free holiday.

 Well-packed bags don’t happen straight away.
 Before throwing anything and everything into the old suitcase in the corner, consider the following steps.